 The rear garden of the plot is currently laid to lawn.
-The proposed development will divide the rear garden suitably between the two properties, and maintain rear driveway and garage access for no.63
+The proposed development will divide the rear garden suitably between the two properties.
+The existing rear garage outbuilding and driveway will be removed and replaced with planting and lawn.